Lab 1: Global warming during the Paleocene-Eocene Thermal Maximum (PETM)

 Next, practice turning on the modern sea surface temperature (SST) map in the Modern SST.kmz file as well as the map that shows SST projections for 2100 in the Projected Temperature.kmz file (this file shows temperature anomalies, meaning increases in temperatures in degrees C).
 Please note that you can only have one of the Modern and Projected Temperature files turned on at any time, but you can have the PETM data kmz file turned on with them to compare the PETM temperatures with those of today and those projected for 2100.

 Note that since the continents have moved a long way in 55 million years since the PETM, there are places in the PETM ocean which now lie in the position of the modern continents and thus don’t have equivalent modern temperatures (you will see some PETM sites in the dark blue area of the modern continents).

 After you have made the table from the data that you collected and feel comfortable comparing the data with temperatures read from the temperature kmz maps, please answer the practice questions below.
-Once you feel good about your answers, go to Lab 1 in Module 1 in Canvas.
-There will be two labs available to you, Lab 1 Practice and Lab 1 Graded.
+Once you feel good about your answers, go to Lab 1 in Module 1.
+There will be two labs available to you, Lab 1 Submission (Practice) and Lab 1 Submission (Graded).
 You will have a chance to answer practice questions and get the correct answers before taking the Lab 1 Graded questions for credit.
 Please make sure you fully understand the practice questions before you start the graded questions for credit.
 You may want to review some of the content in Module 1 to help prepare.
 Keep in mind that you will only get one chance to complete the graded labs.